 During a vacancy in a parish, the churchwarden, along with the Area Dean, is responsible for ensuring that worship, pastoral care and mission continue in the parish, and for supporting any assistant clergy, lay ministers, staff and volunteers in the parish in their responsibilities.
 These documents may be helpful Managing a Vacancy and Appointments Process.

-Please also visit the Toolkit as there is a section in there about responsibility during a Vacancy.
+Please also visit the Churchwarden Toolkit as there is a section in there about responsibility during a Vacancy.

 Church Support Team